Home » Natural Hair Care » Herbal Hair Care » Nightly Scalp Massage: Secret to a Stimulated Scalp

 Optional: Strain out any undissolved herbal powders using a cheese cloth or coffee filter.

-Want to purchase an amla oil?
+Want to purchase amla oil?
 Henna Sooq carries an organic Amla oil here.

 DIY Pure Oil Mix